emedia-project/paris_ex/README.md

-# Paris.es
+# Paris.ex

-Paris.es is a plugin for [Paris](https://github.com/emedia-project/paris), allowing you to create controllers with Elixir.
+Paris.ex is a plugin for [Paris](https://github.com/emedia-project/paris), allowing you to create controllers with Elixir.

 ## Installation